Monthly Dialogue Meeting

 Is this meditation, inquiry, or self-investigation?

-No. While meditation, inquiry, or awareness practices may be discussed descriptively, they are not suggested, guided, or encouraged as methods.
+In the main no. While meditation, inquiry, or awareness practices may be discussed descriptively, and questions may sometimes appear, they are not suggested as methods.

 What if confusion, frustration, or disappointment arises?